-- Which tests are needed - The target time for test completion/ when results will be available on the Winpath - Where results and reports are to be directed
+- Which tests are needed - The target time for test completion/ when results will be available on the Winpath

-Mark the request form clearly as 'URGENT', alert the Laboratory by phone (ext.
-3380) and make arrangements for the sample to be transported urgently to the laboratory.
+Alert the Laboratory by phone (ext.
+3380) and make arrangements for the specimen to be transported urgently to the laboratory.

 6.6.1 Urgent biopsies